Net Worth

 Political Career

 On August 9, 1999, Vladimir Putin was appointed acting Prime Minister of the Russian Federation by President Boris Yeltsin.
-Later that same day, Putin agreed to run for president after Yeltsin announced he wished to see Vladimir become his successor.
+Later that same day, Putin agreed to run for president after Yeltsin announced he wanted Vladimir to succeed him.

 In December, Yeltsin unexpectedly resigned, leaving Putin as the Acting President of the Russian Federation, as mandated by the Russian Constitution.
 His first presidential decree was that corruption charges against the outgoing president and his family would not be pursued.
 Vladimir Putin was officially elected in 2000, winning 53% of the vote, and was inaugurated on May 7th shortly thereafter.